Start Here!

 What To Write - Required Definitions

-Definitions (and basic recall of facts) can account for around 10% of your final exam mark, so take care when completing this section – there’s huge potential to improve
+Definitions (and basic recall of facts) can account for around 10% of your final exam mark, so take care when completing this section – there’s huge potential to improve your marks here with limited effort.
+A handful of definitions can make all the difference when you’re looking to achieve top marks.

 The best way to learn definitions is by separating them by topic, so grouping them all under a single section in your revision notes for each topic is half of the battle – see my example: